JonahPP/ECE535_Proj/README.md

 Project Ideas: 4.
 Deep-Learning based Tracking for Mobile Systems

 # Motivation
 The motivation to take this project is profound recognition of the transformative potential of deep learning in advancing mobile tracking systems.
-As living in era where similar technologies demand percise pose estimation, it is interest to work on this project.
-By working on this project we are looking forward to contribute to the forefront of technological innovation and improvement.
+As living in an era where similar technologies demand percise pose estimation, we find this type of project to be quite interesting while remaining very relevant to our times.
+By working on this project we aim to contribute to the forefront of technological innovation and improvement.

 # Design Goals
-Our goal is to develop deep learning tracking algorithm for two mobile systems.
+Our goal is to develop a deep learning tracking algorithm for two mobile systems.

 # Deliverables
 - Implement and understand an end-to-end learning approach for tracking - TartaVO